-The Group made a net profit of US\$330,000 in the first six months of 2018.
+The Group made a net profit of US\$1,045,000 in the first nine months of 2018.
 A further US\$386,738 (before costs) was subscribed for shares issued.
-From these funds, US\$115,000 was utilised for the reorganisation and other costs preparatory to the listing of the Company on a major stock exchange, planned for later in 2018, as well as for starting on the development plan described below.
+From these funds, US\$158,000 was utilised for the reorganisation and other costs preparatory to the listing of the Company on a major stock exchange as well as for starting on the development plan described below.